mantidproject/mantid/docs/source/release/v5.0.0/muon.rst

 - The elemental analysis GUI can now handle legacy data which is missing a response dataset, e.g Delayed.
 - Fixed a bug where Elemental analysis gave an error when loading data.
 - Elemental analysis bug has been fixed that prevented co-adding data.
+- Peak data file has been updated.
+It now includes the same transition for different isotopes.

 Muon Analysis (old)
 ###################